AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

 });
 ```

 In the sample below there is a Stock chart with two plots.
-All labels are colored to match the colors of their plots; on both plots there are the X-labels, and the text of the Y-labels is changed:
+On both plots there are the X-labels, the text of the Y-labels is changed, and all labels are colored to match the colors of their plots:

 {sample}STOCK\_Crosshair\_04{sample}